 (Not available in summer.)

-This internship reports directly to the Production Manager.
-Responsibilities include filling the needs of the touring companies and tour contracts, setting labor calls, renting equipment, dealing with artist hospitality and running local auditions.
-This position is available in the Fall and Spring.
-Ideal candidates have an interest in hospitality or company management, are detail-oriented, self-sufficient and have a positive attitude.
+This intern reports directly to the Production Manager.
+Responsibilities include assisting with advancing and providing the needs of Proctors productions; setting labor calls, renting equipment, arranging artist hospitality/accommodations/transport, and assisting with event settlement.
+This position is available in the Fall or Spring.
+Ideal candidates have an interest in production and/or company management, are detail-oriented, self-sufficient and have a positive attitude.
+A valid driver's license is required.

 This internship reports to the Art Director.
 Responsibilities can include creation of a variety of promotional advertising pieces that include media-ready text, graphics and photos, graphic preparation, color production and layout of promotional advertising, managing creative service requests and organization of all collateral produced.
 Ideal candidates have working knowledge of Adobe Creative Suite including Photoshop, Illustrator and InDesign, experience with layout design, production and offset printing preparation, are able to work independently, be self-starting and have good interpersonal demeanor.
 A portfolio review will be necessary and students must be able to provide a laptop complete with design software.